- Policy Exceptions

 W: An indicator assigned when a student withdraws from the University, or drops a course after the last day to add.
 For information and completeness, the W is placed on the permanent academic record.
 The W is non-punitive and is not used in any computation of quality point or cumulative average totals.
 The W affords a student the opportunity to leave a class, without a grade (whether passing or failing).
 The W will not be removed from a student’s academic record.

-Z: An indicator assigned by the appropriate administrative officer indicating a student enrolled in a course, never attended or failed to attend after the last day to add, and took no official action to drop the course.
+Z: An indicator assigned based on information provided by the instructor of record indicating a student enrolled in a course, never attended or failed to attend after the last day to add, and took no official action to drop the course.
 For information and completeness, the Z is placed on the permanent academic record.
 The Z is not used in any computation of quality point or cumulative average totals.
 The Z will not be removed from a student’s academic record.

 Grades are available to students via MyUAlbany.
 Students should review their grades in a timely manner and contact their instructors regarding any perceived discrepancies.